Random dynamics on real and complex projective surfaces: Introduction

 \begin{vlongue} Temporarily leaving the setting of diffeomorphisms, let us consider the semigroup of transformations of the circle $\R/\Z$ generated by $m_2$ and $m_3$, where $m_d(x) = dx \mod 1$.
 Since the multiplications by 2 and 3 commute, the so-called Choquet-Deny theorem asserts that any stationary measure is invariant.
 Furstenberg's famous ``$\times 2\times 3$ conjecture'' asserts that any atomless probability measure $\mu$ invariant under $m_2$ and $m_3$ is the Lebesgue measure (see~\cite{furstenberg-disjointness}).
 This question is still open so far, and has attracted a lot of attention.
 Rudolph \cite{rudolph} proved that the answer is positive when $\mu$ is of positive entropy with respect to $m_2$ or $m_3$.

 Back to diffeomorphisms, let $\nu$ be a finitely supported measure on $\SL_2(\Z)$, and consider the action of $\SL_2(\Z)$ on the torus $M=\R^2/\Z^2$. \end{vlongue}

-\begin{vcourte} Now, let $\nu$ be a finitely supported measure on $\SL_2(\Z)$, and consider the action of $\SL_2(\Z)$ on the torus $M=\R^2/\Z^2$. \end{vcourte} In that case, the Haar measure $dx\wedge dy$ of $\R^2/\Z^2$, as well as the atomic measures equidistributed on finite orbits $\Gamma_\nu(x,y)$, for $(x,y)\in \Q^2/\Z^2$, are examples of $\Gamma_\nu$-invariant measures.
-By using Fourier analysis and additive combinatorics techniques, Bourgain, Furman, Lindenstrauss and Mozes~\cite{BFLM} proved that if $\Gamma_\nu$ is non-elementary, then \emph{every stationary measure $\mu$ on $\R^2/\Z^2$ is $\Gamma_\nu$-invariant, and furthermore it is a convex combination of the above mentioned invariant measures.} \begin{vlongue} This can be viewed as an affirmative answer to a non-Abelian version of the $\times2\times 3$ conjecture. \end{vlongue} This property of automatic invariance of stationary measures was called \textbf{stiffness} (or more precisely $\nu$-stiffness) by Furstenberg~\cite{furstenberg_stiffness}, who conjectured it to hold in this setting.
-Soon after, Benoist and Quint~\cite{benoist-quint1} gave an ergodic theoretic proof of this result, which allowed them to extend the stiffness property to certain actions of discrete groups on homogeneous spaces.
-They also derived the following equidistribution result for the action of $\SL_2(\Z)$ on the torus: \emph{for every $(x,y)\notin \Q^2/\Z^2$, the random trajectory of $(x,y)$ determined by $\nu$ almost surely equidistributes towards the Haar measure on $\R^2/\Z^2$. }
+\begin{vcourte} Now, let $\nu$ be a finitely supported measure on $\SL_2(\Z)$, and consider the action of $\SL_2(\Z)$ on the torus $M=\R^2/\Z^2$. \end{vcourte} In that case, the Haar measure of $\R^2/\Z^2$, as well as the atomic measures equidistributed on finite orbits $\Gamma_\nu(x,y)$, for $(x,y)\in \Q^2/\Z^2$, are examples of $\Gamma_\nu$-invariant measures.
+By using Fourier analysis and additive combinatorics techniques, Bourgain, Furman, Lindenstrauss and Mozes~\cite{BFLM} proved that \emph{if $\Gamma_\nu$ is non-elementary, then every stationary measure $\mu$ on $\R^2/\Z^2$ is $\Gamma_\nu$-invariant and is a convex combination of the above mentioned invariant measures.} \begin{vlongue} This can be viewed as an affirmative answer to a non-Abelian version of the $\times2\times 3$ conjecture. \end{vlongue} This property of automatic invariance of stationary measures was called \textbf{stiffness} (or $\nu$-stiffness) by Furstenberg~\cite{furstenberg_stiffness}, who conjectured it to hold in this setting.
+Soon after, Benoist and Quint~\cite{benoist-quint1} gave an ergodic theoretic proof of this result and extended it to certain actions of discrete groups on homogeneous spaces.
+They also derived the following equidistribution result: \emph{for every $(x,y)\notin \Q^2/\Z^2$, the random trajectories of $(x,y)$ determined by $\nu$ almost surely equidistribute towards the Haar measure on $\R^2/\Z^2$. }